 Why Breed Bans Don’t Work

-The truth is that singling out certain breeds only provides a false sense of security.
-Breed-specific laws do nothing to address the proven factors that contribute to a dog’s likelihood of displaying dangerous behavior such as:
+Singling out certain breeds only provides a false sense of security.
+Breed-specific laws do nothing to address the proven factors that contribute to a dog’s likelihood to display dangerous behaviors, such as:

 - Owner irresponsibility